mariachaort/Impact-of-age-on-immune-response-dynamics-upon-pathogen-exposure/README.md

 ### Step 1: Build Pseudobulk Data
 **Script:** `Age-DEA/pseudobulk_dreamlet.R`

-This script uses the `dreamlet::aggregateToPseudobulk()` function to aggregate single-cell data into pseudobulk samples, then processAssays() filters genes based on criteria such as minimum counts and minimum number of donors.
+This script uses the `dreamlet::aggregateToPseudobulk()` function to aggregate single-cell data into pseudobulk samples, then processAssays() filters genes based on criteria such as minimum counts and minimum number of samples.

 **Input:** SingleCellExperiment files for each condition.
 It saves two files: